swift502/Sketchbook/README.md

 # Sketchbook

-3D rendering and physics library for game projects on the web, featuring a few conventional gameplay mechanics and basic 3D models.
+3D rendering and physics library for game-like projects on the web, featuring a few conventional gameplay mechanics and basic 3D models.

+It's called Sketchbook because I'm sketching in all the gameplay mechanics I've known for years and always speculated on how I would go about creating them from scratch.
+Mostly it's just my little playground which I'm happy to share with people.

 Built on [three.js](https://github.com/mrdoob/three.js) and [cannon.js](https://github.com/schteppe/cannon.js).